l-x-x/l-x-x.github.io/pqcd/README.md

-## Perturbative QCD
+## Precision QCD

-In particle physics, colliders are mandatory tools for us to unveil the underlying nature of our universe.
-While perturbative QCD (or perturbative field theories) is the only feasible method to allow us to predict the collider phenomenologies out of the first principles.
-No substitution is known at the moment.
-The way that perturbative QCD works is by expanding the predictions in terms of the strong coupling constant to the leading order, next-to-leading order so on and so forth, to gradually approximate reality.
-At the moment, Next-to-next-to-leading order (NNLO) QCD predictions are highly welcomed by collider physics for the purpose of either precision measurements or data descriptions.
+Particle colliders are essential tools in particle physics as they allow us to explore and understand the fundamental nature of our universe.
+To make predictions about the phenomena observed in collider experiments, we rely on perturbative QCD (Quantum Chromodynamics) or perturbative field theories.
+This approach is currently the most effective method for predicting collider phenomenology based on fundamental principles.

+Perturbative QCD works by expanding the predictions in terms of the strong coupling constant.
+These expansions are done to different orders, such as leading order, next-to-leading order, and so on, allowing us to gradually approximate the behavior of particles and interactions in reality.
+In the past few years, around 2016, there has been significant interest in Next-to-Next-to-Leading Order (NNLO) QCD predictions, which have proven highly valuable in collider physics for precision measurements and data descriptions.

-One of my research interests is developing the so-called jettiness subtraction scheme to realize the NNLO predictions for W/Z/H+jet in proton-proton collisions as well as lots of other interesting LHC processes.
-More studies in this direction are ongoing, including understanding its power corrections, better phase space generator, and its applications to the collider processes.
+One intriguing area of research revolves around the development of the jettiness subtraction scheme.
+This scheme aims to achieve NNLO predictions for processes involving the production of W, Z, or H bosons along with jets in proton-proton collisions, among other interesting processes studied at the Large Hadron Collider (LHC).
+Ongoing studies in this field include understanding power corrections, improving the phase space generator, and exploring its applications to various collider processes.

+Overall, perturbative QCD and the ongoing advancements in techniques like the jettiness subtraction scheme play a crucial role in our ability to understand and describe the complex phenomena observed in particle colliders.

 Some of the related works are
 - W. Chen, F. Feng, Y. Jia and Xiaohui Liu, Double-Real-Virtual and Double-Virtual-Real Corrections to the Three-Loop Thrust Soft Function, 2206.12323 [hep-ph].